MVB1/CourseProjectGettingandCleaningData/CodeBook.md

 #####*Data Structure*

-The data structure of the original training and test data is shown below.
+The data structures of the original training and test data are shown below.

 **Train Data**